baurzhan-kenzhemukhanov/MonolithicAdventureGame-Homework-1/docs/docs/Readme.md

 ### 3️⃣ Liskov Substitution Principle (LSP)
 All derived classes can be used in place of their base classes:
-- All enemies (Skeleton, Zombie, Vampire) are interchangeable through the `Enemy` base class
+- All rivals (Orcs, Dwarfs, Elves) are interchangeable through the `Rivals` base class
 - All items are usable through the `IItem` interface
 - All combat participants implement `ICombatant` consistently